When it comes to cooking ahead of time, gnocchi is truly an excellent choice.

-If wanting to achieve the perfect gnocchi even a few weeks after you’ve cooked them, you will need to freeze them with care.
+If you want to achieve the perfect gnocchi even a few weeks after you’ve cooked them, you will need to freeze them with care.

 Why do you need to be careful?
 It’s simple – gnocchi is known to be rather tender.
 They fall apart easily when cooked.

 They may also get stuck to the bottom of your pot or pan, stick together, or even stick to your freezing container.
-All of this can be prevented through freezing gnocchi correctly.
+All of this can be prevented by freezing gnocchi correctly.

 Our most recommended method to freeze gnocchi is to freeze them uncooked.
 That is because frozen, uncooked gnocchi keeps better than other types, and you will be able to store it for up to 6 weeks.

 Cooked and frozen gnocchi have a comparably short shelf life.

 However, if you’ve cooked too much and want to freeze the remains, that’s more than okay, too.
 And of course, if you find yourself with a leftover gnocchi dish complete with toppings – you can store that easily as well.